Start the New Financial Year off Well for Marketing

 Facebook – The most dominant channel by far.
-Facebook provides you with a non selling environment – it’s all about personality, casual endorsement and being a proactive, responsive company.
+Facebook provides you with a non-selling environment – it’s all about personality, casual endorsement and being a proactive, responsive company.

 - Post about the human side of your company with images of the team or an event you’ve held.

-- Share long form content here too with a link back to the article on line or your website.
+- Share long-form content here too with a link back to the article online or your website.

-- Facebook Ads – Ads allow you to reach a defined target audience, that are more likely to be interested in your message and may not see it otherwise.
+- Facebook Ads – Ads allow you to reach a defined target audience, that is more likely to be interested in your message and may not see it otherwise.
 You can reach more people, promote products or offers and direct people through to your website.

-LinkedIn – LinkedIn is the business version and helps you get in touch with others within an industry or across industry.
+LinkedIn – LinkedIn is the business version and helps you get in touch with others within an industry or across the industry.
 Create a page for your business and make sure your team link to it.
 On LinkedIn, the opportunity exists to be a thought leader in your areas of expertise.